CommunitySolidServer/CommunitySolidServer/README.md

 can help you find your way.

-If you want to help out with server development, have a look at the [📓 developer notes](https://github.com/CommunitySolidServer/CommunitySolidServer/blob/main/guides/developer-notes.md) and
+If you want to help out with server development, have a look at the [📓 user documentation](https://github.com/CommunitySolidServer/CommunitySolidServer/blob/main/documentation/) and
 [🛠️ good first issues](https://github.com/CommunitySolidServer/CommunitySolidServer/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).